unisonweb/oldblog/_posts/2015-05-18-let-blocks.markdown

 One last update: the project also now has unit tests, made using [tasty](http://documentup.com/feuerbach/tasty) which generates nicely colored, hierarchical test output.
 Assuming you've gone through the instructions in [the README](http://documentup.com/feuerbach/tasty) the tests can be run from the `node/` directory via `cabal run tests`.

+For people who are interested in helping write some code for Unison, I'm sorry I'm not very organized on that front yet.
+But my intention is to try to organize the work into some well-defined sub-projects that interested folks besides me could work on.
+Please feel free to come say hello in [the Gitter chat](https://gitter.im/unisonweb/platform).

 That's all for now, more updates to follow!